 As an example, if customers would like a less expensive smartphone, the cost of production will strongly contribute to the price.
 The operating system, battery, and glass used in the product will also affect the overall cost to customers, but not as strongly.

 Once you have filled the relationship matrix, you can add the importance rating and percent of importance for each design requirement.
 To calculate the importance rating, multiply the percent of importance rating with the relationship score for each customer need.
-(In our example, “size” has a 4% customer importance rating and a 9 relationship score, so the total would be 0.36.)
+(In our House of Quality example, “size” has a 4% customer importance rating and a 9 relationship score, so the total would be 0.36.)
 Add those totals together for the importance rating.

 After you calculate all the importance ratings, you can take each rating divided by the total for your percentages.
 The requirements with the highest importance ratings or percentages are likely the features that your company should prioritize or invest in more.

 4. Complete the correlation matrix